 At the time of this post, an unprecedented event has occurred across the globe… COVID-19.
-A pandemic that has rocked the globe and has caused the majority of life, work, activities, industries, and markets to come to an almost screeching halt.
-We began living in a time of shelter in place, social distancing requirements, and mask mandates.
-Large percentages of American households have experienced a loss of income and/or employment, majorly affecting the economic sector with many taking advantage of the CARES Act mortgage forbearance and other programs offered.
+A pandemic that has caused the majority of life, work, activities, industries, and markets to come to an almost screeching halt.
+Large percentages of American households have experienced a loss of income and/or employment, majorly affecting the economic sector.
+In addition, we began living in a time of shelter in place, social distancing requirements, and mask mandates.

 This new way of living produced a wave within the real estate market, creating unparalleled levels of growth and turbulence.
 In April and May 2020, US home sales dropped to its lowest since 2007 – 2009.
 However, the market quickly rebounded and real estate began to veer into a different direction.
 The law of robust demand and constrained supply caused an appreciation in home prices and a lucrative sellers market.
 Home values hit another all time high.
 Buyers were now buying in droves and sellers were still selling, but barely.
 Buyers were incentivized with low interest rates to move, buy, and build, creating the overwhelming demand.
 Concerns of reluctant sellers, foreclosure moratoriums, and tenant eviction moratoriums helped contribute to the supply shortage.

-- Do your research.
+Do your research.
 Educate yourself on the programs and rights available to you that will help you during an interesting, difficult, and unique time.
-Know your options.
-Ask for them.
-Ask as many times as you need to.
-Be proactive.

-In conclusion as I mentioned before, this is a unique and new experience for everyone.
+As I mentioned before, this is a unique and new experience for everyone.
 My heart is that maybe this information can help someone who doesn’t know the next step or need direction.
 I’ve seen, heard, and read the statement since the beginning of the pandemic… We are all in this together.
-That statement rings true, there is help out there for people who need it and people willing and able to help those that need it.
+That statement rings true, there is help out there for people who need it and people out there willing and able to help those that need it.
 Remember each case is different and you should be in contact with your financing institution regarding your specifics and qualifications.

-Below are some helpful links to check out for tips/advice on the CARES Act, mortgage forbearance, and other helpful information:
+Below are some helpful links to check out:

 Look up your loan: www.knowyouroptions.com/loanlookup.com